 Add the chili powder and stir to combine.

 Add the chopped tomatoes and cook, stirring, until very soft and mushy, about 5 minutes.

 The rice should be done at this point.
 Remove from heat and drain the rice in a colander.

 When the tomatoes are ready, add the chicken and marinade, and stir to combine.

-Add 1 cup of water and stir to combine.
+Add a bit more water if the gravy is too thick, and stir to combine.
 Adjust salt to taste.